 Patients who receive music therapy do not need to have any musical experience or background.
 The board-certified music therapists at Lightways individualize music therapy interventions and activities to reach goals and complement the interdisciplinary team.
 An example of a music therapy visit may be the therapist utilizing patient preferred music to increase relaxation and mindfulness.
 Another may be the music therapist helping a patient compose a song to help express emotions while leaving a personalized legacy.
 Each visit is unique and individualized to the needs of the patient being seen.

-To request a complementary therapy for a patient in our care, please speak with your Lightways nurse or social worker.
+To request a integrative therapy for a patient in our care, please speak with your Lightways nurse or social worker.